tumblr tracker

 Koko Crater Botanical Garden

-Nestled within a volcanic crater, Koko Crater Botanical Garden offers a unique experience for visitors.
+Nestled on the side of a volcanic crater, the Koko Crater Botanical Garden offers a unique experience for visitors.
 Here, you’ll find a wonderful variety of endangered dryland plants, including rare and unique species from dry climates.
 The garden’s use of xeriscape concepts, which involve grouping plants according to their water needs, transforms the arid landscape into a vibrant garden.

 Furthermore, the environmental conditions of the volcanic crater foster the growth and flourishing of the garden’s drought-resistant plant species, making it a unique and fascinating destination.